bardurt/bardurt/README.md

 ## Quick overview

 ### What I do

-I do application development, main focus on Mobile Application.
-I am really passionate about doing mobile development, in my opinion it is the best combination of logical programming, performance, and design.
+I specialize in application development, with the past four years focused primarily on mobile applications.
+Mobile development facinates me because it blends logical programming, performance optimization, and design in a way that I find rewarding and challenging.

 In my free time, I enjoy working with statistical data and performing complex calculations.
-I specialize in analyzing large datasets, primarily using Python and R, to uncover patterns, correlations, and discrepancies within the data.
-When the data is exceptionally large and requires significant computing power, I handle the heavy lifting using Java or C++ and then use Python or R to analyze the results.
+I analyze large datasets using Python and R to identify patterns, correlations, and anomalies.
+For exceptionally large datasets requiring high-performance computing, I process the data using Java or C++ before leveraging Python or R for in-depth analysis.

+Additionally, I enjoy building trading bots for market speculation, primarily focusing on indices.
+I don’t create these bots to maximize profits but rather for the challenge they present.
+Developing them demands extreme focus and comes with its own costs, making the process both demanding and rewarding.
+I usually post results from my bots on twitter / x.

 ## My skills

 ### Application Development